mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 I did receive some feedback that forcing a participant to smile was somewhat dystopian (non class member).
 To this I think context is missing.
 The participant that would use this would believe in some sort of health or mental benefit in NLP to some degree.
 Secondly I think there are two aspects to this that are being fussed, excersise for general (more physical) health and excercise for mental boost.
 The system in effect does not need you to smile if a meme is not funny, it can try to learn overtime the genre of memes you find funniest so you are not being forced to pull your muscles positviely.
 Also, there is the physical health componenet aspects to it that generally participants like to be able to measure and enjoy some sort of gamifiation around.
 Shoudl this be supported?
 I actually found some people begin to see this as more of a competition as the quote they got was related to how well the session went however it was always positive.
 I think there is a lot of scope to engineer the system further and really think more deeply about the optimal way to design and model this HCI.

-**Project Reflections**
+# Project Reflections

 _What have you learned or wish you knew at the start of the project?_

 _Design_

 Biggest takeaway is while I started with a very positive goal, seeing how people reacted to it positvely and a few negatively was interesting.
-It made an impact on me because as a technologist that wants to optimize the work people do and how they live, it is difficult to understand how your work may impact people beyond your initial functional goals.
-It is so important to test and iterate even small components, get feedback and this is a principle I have seen shared across various programs from Design Thinking to Product Studio this semester.
+It made an impact on me because as a technologist that wants to optimize the work people do and how they live positively, it is difficult to understand how your work may impact people beyond your initial functional goals.
+I also think there is a significant cultural nuance to building tech that as a designer, you need to consider and involve at the centre of your interaction considerations.
+What are the implict and explicit expectations given context and cultural norms for a certain audience for example?
+It is so important to test and iterate even small components of the work as you build, get feedback e.t.c.
+This is a principle I have seen shared across various programs from an elective I took in Design Thinking to even Product Studio this semester.

 _Technical_

 I did not realize how much work it would take to program the front end.
 The data model python aspects were actually relatively straightforward.
-I utilized a Magic Mirror plug in here.
+As mentioed earlier, I utilized a Magic Mirror API that allow syou to build furhter plugins.
 Will consider enhacing my project direction so it is useful enough to add as a plug in for others but dealing with more front end aspects technically was more involving.
 I think in some ways the project seems ambitious but I do think this is because I have longterm interest in building it so when I scope it out I am considering building out more "add-ons" past just the Daily Facial Gym.
+So th ebenefit is now I have a good handle on how to manipulate the front end havign worked out the main technical glitches.

+Given more time, I would have liked to train the model on a much wider range of faces and emotional expressions.
+I found great sources of datasets such as this [AffectNet](http://mohammadmahoor.com/affectnet/) for facial emotions but the process and time it would take to obtain permission before training would not be conducive to the timeline of the project.

 _Overall_

-I really wanted to be able to make something that was functionally useful but I could see myself extending overtime with the concepts and tool I learnt over this class.
-I have really enjoyed the emphasis of design and thinking about the interactions.
+I really wanted to be able to make something that was functionally useful but I could see myself extending overtime with the concepts and tool I learnt over this IDD class.
+I have really enjoyed the emphasis on design and thinking about the interactions.
 Its a shift from simply thinking about how the technical components can work together to make a product that "works" to undrstanding how implict and explicit behaviour and interactions can change the dynamics of how a system should be designed to optimize the human interactions in the real world.